TheRoddyWMS/Roddy-Default-Plugin/README.md

 ### Base Environment Script

-Each job is started with the default environment configured in you `applicationProperties.ini` in the `baseEnvironmentScript` variable.
+Each job is started with the default environment configured in your `applicationProperties.ini` in the `baseEnvironmentScript` variable.
 The `baseEnvironmentScript` serves as kind of general configuration of your cluster environment.
 Usually you will use a script like `/etc/profile` or `$HOME/.profile` or `$HOME/.bashrc`.